terraform-google-modules/terraform-google-pubsub/examples/subscriptions_only/README.md

-# Simple Example
+# Simple Example - Creates Subscriptions Only

-This example illustrates how to use the `pubsub` module.
+This example illustrates how to use the `pubsub` module  to create only subscriptions.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs